AliRezaJoodi/Electronics_Modules/Sensor_LM35_Temp Error Detector with Competitive Output/Hardware Design/README.md

 - Included schematic.
 - Last opened with Altium Designer Version 15.0.15
 - Error detector with competitive output for 3 LM35 sensors
-- Made and tested successfully.
+- Used successfully.

 V2.0:
 - Included schematic.
 - Last opened with Altium Designer Version 15.0.15
 - Error detector with competitive output for 2 LM35 sensors
-- Made and tested successfully.
+- Used successfully.

 V1.0:
 - Included schematic and PCB layout.